coolblock/vpsVivo/README.md

 Ideally you will have at least a 1 gig ram machine.
 A 512 will work but will take half a day to build.

-# Option 1
+# Option 1 Installation
-Another way is to grab this file and modify and then run it.
+Grab this file and modify and then run it.
 You grab it by typeing

 wget https://raw.githubusercontent.com/coolblock/vpsVIVO/master/utils/vivo/1vivo.sh;